gillianshome/RaceMonitorConsole/README.md

 ## Introduction

-The RaceMonitorConsole application takes raw telemetry data is arriving via MQTT and provides an event stream and car status information such as speed and position for the front-end application to display.
+The RaceMonitorConsole application takes raw telemetry data arriving via MQTT and provides an event stream and car status information such as speed and position for the front-end application to display.
 It enhances the data presented to visualise F1 cars going around a track.

 ## Prerequisites